Azure/azure-sdk-for-python/sdk/healthinsights/azure-healthinsights-clinicalmatching/README.md

 az cognitiveservices account keys list --resource-group <your-resource-group-name> --name <your-resource-name>
 ```

-#### Create a CancerProfilingClient with an API Key Credential
+#### Create a ClinicalMatchingClient with an API Key Credential

 Once you have the value for the API key, you can pass it as a string into an instance of **AzureKeyCredential**.
-Use the key as the credential parameter
-to authenticate the client:
+Use the key as the credential parameter to authenticate the client:

 ```python
 from azure.core.credentials import AzureKeyCredential